zbo14/retweak/README.md

 A CLI that tweaks and resends HTTP/S requests!

-`retweak` can modify request URLs, methods, headers, or data and then report changes in responses.
+`retweak` can modify request URLs, methods, headers, or data and report changes in responses.

-## Why?
+## But why?

-A common process in pentesting/bug bounties is enumerating web paths.
-There are many tools to do this (e.g. [dirb](http://dirb.sourceforge.net/), [gobuster](https://github.com/OJ/gobuster)). **Note:** `retweak` can do this but I wouldn't recommend it solely for this purpose since the aforementioned tools are faster/better.
+A common process in pentesting/bug bounties is web path enumeration.
+There are many tools to do this (e.g. [dirb](http://dirb.sourceforge.net/), [gobuster](https://github.com/OJ/gobuster)). **Note:** `retweak` can do this but I wouldn't recommend it solely for this purpose since the aforementioned tools are better/faster.

-`retweak` comes in handy when you want to change *other* parts of the request.
-For instance, modifying a URL query parameter or ommitting a JSON field in the request body to see if/how the HTTP/S response changes.
-Rather than manually editing-and-resending the request in Firefox developer tools or replaying the request with a proxy, you can programmatically tweak and resend requests with `retweak`.
-You specify a "base request" (method, headers, data, etc), tell `retweak` what part of the request you want to "tweak", and pass a list of values you'd like to test.
-Then `retweak` fires off a bunch of requests derived from the "base request" with substitions for the values in the list.
+`retweak` comes in handy when you want to change *another* part of the request (e.g. URL query parameter, request body JSON) to see if/how the response changes.
+Rather than manually editing and resending the request in Firefox developer tools or replaying the request with a proxy, you can programmatically tweak and resend requests with `retweak`.

+The way it works is you define a "base request" (URL, method, headers, data), tell `retweak` what part of the request to "tweak", and pass a list of values.
+Then `retweak` fires off a bunch of requests.
+Each request is derived from the "base request" and includes one of the values in the list.
+Each value is injected into the request at a location you specify.

-I haven't used [Burp Suite](https://portswigger.net/burp) but my understanding is [Burp Repeater](https://portswigger.net/burp/documentation/desktop/tools/repeater) has overlapping functionality (and a UI!).
-My motivation for writing `retweak` was to create a CLI with request tweaking and resending functionality.
+I haven't used [Burp Suite](https://portswigger.net/burp) but my understanding is [Burp Repeater](https://portswigger.net/burp/documentation/desktop/tools/repeater) has a likeminded goal of modifying and resending HTTP/S requests (and it has a UI :)).
+My motivation for writing `retweak` was to create a CLI you could easily pull off the shelf to automate this process.
+If there are other tools you think I should know about or mention here, please [bring them up](#Contributing)!

 ## Install